shareresearchteam/SAMI-Robot-Tic-Tac-Toe/Documentation/Robot-Assembly.md

 <img src="res/ArmAssembly_Side.jpeg"  width="50%"/>

 ## Lower Body Assembly
 When assembling the lower body it is best to start with the feet and then work your way up to the upper legs.
-This ensures that you will have everything aligned and allows you to plug the corresponding JST cables as you go.
+This ensures that you will have everything aligned and allows you to plug to corresponding JST cables as you go.

 The first and foremost step that is **highly** recommended is pre-setting all of the Lower Body motors before beginning the assembly.